Tips for Docking a Personal Watercraft

-Before you go joyriding out on the water, you should get a feel for the handling of your personal watercraft.
-Ride it at lower speeds and learn its strengths and weaknesses.
-Get familiar with how tightly it turns; how it accelerates/decelerates; how it handles tight turns; how quickly it comes to a halt; etc. Also, get to know its manufacturer’s/model’s specific operating systems.
+Before you go joyriding out on the water, get a feel for the handling of your personal watercraft.
+Ride it at lower speeds, and learn its strengths and weaknesses.
+Get familiar with how it accelerates/decelerates; how it handles tight turns; how quickly it comes to a halt; etc. Also, get to know its manufacturer’s/model’s specific operating systems.

 Start by practicing at times when there’s no wind or current.
 As your skills and confidence grow in calm conditions, you’ll need to graduate to practicing docking when the wind is up and the water is moving.
 This way you’ll learn how the weather conditions affect maneuvering your PWC.